Donna Burns

-Donna Burns OAM is an Australian basketball player with an intellectual disability who won gold as a member of the Pearls in the 1992 Madrid Paralympic Games for Persons with Mental Handicap.
+Donna Burns is an Australian basketball player with an intellectual disability who won gold as a member of the Pearls in the 1992 Madrid Paralympic Games for Persons with Mental Handicap.
 Burns is an Indigenous Australian and descendant of the Yorta Yorta.

 Personal

 Burns is an Australian basketball player who won gold as a member of the Pearls in the 1992 Madrid Paralympic Games for Persons with Mental Handicap.
 Born in 1972 in Echuca, Victoria, Australia, Burns is an Indigenous Australian and descendant of the Yorta Yorta.
 She is the granddaughter of Margaret Tucker, an Indigenous Australian activist and writer.